aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/configure-visio-timeline-shapes/_index.md

 #### **Refresh Milestones using TimeLineHelper Programming Sample**
 Use the following code in your Java application to revive milestones on the timeline using Aspose.Diagram for Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-TimeLine-RefreshTimeLine-RefreshTimeLine.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-TimeLine-RefreshTimeLine-RefreshTimeLine.java" >}}
 ### **Refresh Milestones on the Timeline using MilestoneHelper class**
 The RefreshMilestone method exposed by the [MilestoneHelper](https://apireference.aspose.com/diagram/java/com.aspose.diagram/milestonehelper) class can be used to refresh milestones on the timeline.